southpawriter02/circus/docs/ARCHITECTURE.md

 This document provides a deep dive into the architecture and design philosophy of the Dotfiles Flying Circus.
 It is intended for developers who want to understand, maintain, or extend the installer.

-## Installer Design Philosophy
+## Core Design Philosophy

-The installer is built on three core principles:

 1.  **Staged Execution:** The installation process is broken down into a series of numbered stages (e.g., `01-`, `02-`, etc.).
 This makes the process predictable, repeatable, and easy to debug.
-The order of these stages is defined in the `INSTALL_STAGES` array in the main `install.sh` script.

 2.  **Modularity:** The installer is designed to be highly modular.
-Instead of having one monolithic script, the logic is broken down into small, focused files.
-For user-configurable settings, the installer uses an orchestrator pattern with dedicated directories (`/system`, `/defaults`, `/security`).
+Instead of having one monolithic script, the logic is broken down into small, focused files for different concerns (e.g., `system/`, `roles/`, `lib/plugins/`).

 3.  **Idempotence:** The scripts are designed to be run multiple times without causing harm.
 They check for the existence of files, packages, and settings before attempting to create or install them.

-This makes the installer safe to re-run to update a system.
+4.  **Robustness:** The entire system is built with a "fail-fast" mentality.
+Scripts are designed to exit immediately and provide clear, helpful error messages when something goes wrong.

+## Error Handling & Robustness

+The project uses a centralized and robust error-handling system, implemented in `lib/helpers.sh`.
+This library is sourced by all major scripts and provides two key features:

+1.  **Fail-Fast Mode:** The library immediately runs `set -eo pipefail`.
+This ensures that any script will exit automatically if a command fails, preventing unexpected behavior and cascading errors.

+2.  **Global Error Trap:** The library sets a global `trap` on the `ERR` signal.
+If any command fails unexpectedly, this trap calls a custom `error_handler` function that prints a detailed report, including the script name and the line number where the error occurred.
+This makes debugging dramatically easier.

+3.  **Graceful Exits with `die()`:** For *expected* errors (e.g., a missing dependency), scripts use the `die "message"` function.
+This prints a clean, user-friendly error message and immediately terminates the script, providing a better user experience than a raw, unexpected error.

 ## Directory Structure